Qualifying

 What ClearValue Lending Looks for in Arizona Applicants

-ClearValue Lending routes Arizona borrowers to a single matched lender based on business type, revenue, time-in-business, and credit profile.
+ClearValue Lending routes Arizona borrowers to the funding partners best matched to their business type, revenue, time-in-business, and credit profile.
 For SBA-eligible borrowers (2+ years, $150K+ revenue, 650+ FICO), the 7(a) program offers the broadest use-of-proceeds flexibility.
 Equipment-heavy businesses often fit SBA 504 better.
 Early-stage businesses under 2 years can access the SBA Microloan program through nonprofit intermediaries.

 AZ Commerce Authority grant programs are competitive and application windows open annually — not on-demand.
 Don't structure a business plan around grant timing; secure a loan as the primary capital source and treat grants as supplemental.